 Under the terms of various intercorporate services agreements (ISAs) entered into between us and various related parties, including Contran, employees of one company will provide certain management, tax planning, financial and administrative services to the other company on a fee basis.
 Such charges are based upon estimates of the time devoted by the employees of the provider of the services to the affairs of the recipient, and the compensation and associated expenses of such persons.
 Because of the large number of companies affiliated with Contran, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial and administrative staffs duplicated at each entity, thus allowing certain individuals to provide services to multiple companies but only be compensated by one entity.
-The net ISA fee charged to us, approved by the independent members of our board of directors, is included in selling, general and administrative expense and corporate expense and was \$11.2 million in 2012, \$12.9 million in 2013 and \$12.3 million in 2014.
-This agreement is renewed annually and we expect to pay approximately \$13.4 million under the ISA during 2015.
+The net ISA fee charged to us, approved by the independent members of our board of directors, is included in selling, general and administrative expense and corporate expense and was \$12.9 million in 2013, \$12.3 million in 2014 and \$13.4 million in 2015.
+This agreement is renewed annually and we expect to pay approximately \$15.2 million under the ISA during 2016.

-Tall Pines Insurance Company and EWI RE, Inc. provide for or broker certain insurance policies for Contran and certain of its subsidiaries and affiliates, including ourselves.
-Tall Pines and EWI are subsidiaries of Valhi.
+Contran and certain of its subsidiaries and affiliates, including us, purchase certain of their insurance policies as a group, with the costs of the jointly-owned policies being apportioned among the participating companies.
+Tall Pines Insurance Company and EWI RE, Inc., each subsidiaries of Valhi, provide for or broker certain insurance policies for Contran and certain of its subsidiaries and affiliates, including ourselves.
+Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
+Best Company rating of generally at A-(excellent) for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.
-The aggregate premiums paid to Tall Pines and EWI by us and our joint venture were \$12.0 million in 2012, \$11.3 million in 2013 and \$10.7 million in 2014.
-These amounts principally included payments for insurance and reinsurance premiums paid to third parties, but also included commissions paid to Tall Pines and EWI.
-Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
-Best Company rating of generally at least A- (excellent) for substantially all of the risks it underwrites.
-We expect these relationships with Tall Pines and EWI will continue in 2015.
+The aggregate premiums paid to Tall Pines and EWI by us and our joint venture were \$11.3 million in 2013, \$10.7 million in 2014 and \$10.3 million in 2015.
+These amounts principally represent payments for insurance premiums, which include premiums or fees paid to Tall Pines or fees paid to EWI.
+These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers or reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
+We expect these relationships with Tall Pines and EWI will continue in 2016.

-Contran and certain of its subsidiaries and affiliates, including us, purchase certain of their insurance policies as a group, with the costs of the jointly-owned policies being apportioned among the participating companies.
-With respect to certain of such policies, it is possible that unusually large losses incurred by one or more insureds during a given policy period could leave the other participating companies without adequate coverage under that policy for the balance of the policy period.
+With respect to certain of such jointly-owned policies, it is possible that unusually large losses incurred by one or more insureds during a given policy period could leave the other participating companies without adequate coverage under that policy for the balance of the policy period.
 As a result, Contran and certain of its subsidiaries and affiliates, including us, have entered into a loss sharing agreement under which any uninsured loss is shared by those entities who have submitted claims under the relevant policy.
-We believe the benefits, in the form of reduced premiums and broader coverage associated with the group coverage for such policies, justifies the risk associated with the potential for any uninsured loss
+We believe the benefits, in the form of reduced premiums and broader coverage associated with the group coverage for such policies, justifies the risk associated with the potential for any uninsured loss.